interNFT/nft-rfc/nft-rfc-008.md

 ### 8. Dispute Claim
 Once the NFT has been minted either the Certification Agent, Claim Verification Agent or the Issuing Authority may dispute the data used to satisfy the specified caveats.
-The result of this dispute could result in the Issuing Authority burning the NFT as evidence the caveats were not met is given.
+The result of this dispute could result in the Issuing Authority burning the NFT as evidence that the caveats did not meet the requirements.

 ## Carbon Credits Example
 To walk through the above Verification Process we are going to use an example of a company, HydroElec Inc., who has recently upgraded